unoplatform/uno.extensions/doc/Overview/Mvux/Advanced/Pagination.md

 <ListView ItemsSource="{Binding PeopleCursor}" ItemTemplate="{StaticResource PersonDataTemplate}" />
 ```

-When the program runs, it works like it did in auto incremental loading, except the people list is sorted by full-name:
+When the program runs, it works as it did in auto incremental loading, except the people list is sorted by full-name:

 ![](../Assets/PaginationKeyset.gif)